Deutsche-Boerse-Risk/DAVe-MarginLoader/README.md

 Configuration is stored in `marginloader.conf` file in Hocon format.
 It is split into several sections:

-### Broker
+### Amqp

-The `broker` section configures the connection parameters for the Clearing Integration Layer AMQP broker.
+The `amqp` section configures the connection parameters for the Clearing Integration Layer AMQP broker.
 Margin Loader uses AMQP 1.0 protocol version.

 | Option | Explanation | Example |